cfu288/CellNeuro/Notes.md

           * First AP, then synapse burst of AP, then wait 10 min, then one AP
         * post : -(small)----(increasing amplitute psp's) --------- (large PSP)
         * How?
 Ca++ enters duting the AP in presynaptic terminal.
 When presynaptic cell shows a burst of activity, there is some buildup of Ca++ in the terminal, so some  inc in nt release and amplitude of postsynaptic cell Ca++ gets sequestered into mitochondria and ER.
 But then over the next 10 min or so the Ca++ leaks out of the organelles and so builds up in the terminal over several min so that if the presynaptic cell is stimulated after this, theres lots of Ca++ and lots of nt that is released.
 Not all synapses do this!
+* **Long Term Potentiation** - Most studied in hippocampus, forming memories.
+Neurotransmiter is glutamate. # glutamate receptors
+  * **glutamate receptors** - Kainate receptor K receptor, AMPA receptor binds AMPA, NMDA receptor binds NMDA.
+All bind glutamate.
+    * All of these channels open to allow the passage of 2 ions K and Na to pass through.
+    * **NMDA receptor** - when it is open, allows passage of Na+,K+,Ca++.
+Responds to glutamate but needs more than just that.
+Only opens when postsynaptic cell is also strongly depolarized.
+Pre needs glutamate, post needs depolarization.
+      * why does NMDa receptor need the postsyn cell (where it lives) to be strongly depolarized?
+BC channel is normally plugged with Mg++ inside of it, blocks Na,K,Ca even with glutamate.
+Remove Mg with depolarization to repulse Mg.
+      * When this happens, [Ca++]inside increases and activates NO synthase which makes NO gas.
+      * NO gas diffuses out of postsynaptic cell where it can activate a biochemical cascade leading to enhanced release of glutamate.
+      * In the postsynaptic cell, the inc [Ca++]in can activate biochemical cascades leading to increased sensitivity to glutamate by K and AMPA receptors
+      * Makeing more K and AMPA receptors and adding them to the postsynaptic membrane.
+    * all lead to strengthening the synapse
+* Molecular basis of learning
+  * Sensitization - sea slug has a head, siphon, gill, tail.
+Gentle touching siphon will not cause gill retraction, shocking will.
+Can pair touch of siphon with retraction using shocks to tail.
+  * (Neural circuit simplified img) - siphon sens neuron and tail sens neuron both synapse w/ motor neuron to withdraw gill.
+Facilitating interneuron takes input from tail and synapses with motor neuron and sensory neuron.
+  * Synapse that is strengthened is the siphon sensory neuron synapse with the gill motorneuron.
+  1. Touch siphon - the terminal depolarizes, Ca++ enters glutamate is released onto the motor neuron that withdraws the gill.
+But its not enough of an epsp in the motor neuron to cause it an AP.
+    * but Ca++ also causes activation of calmodulin which activates adenylyl cyclase which stimulates production of cAMP.
+  2. Shock the tail - tail sensory neuron synapses with the siphon sensory neuron terminal by way of the facilitating interneurons.
+Causes facilitating neuron to release seratonin onto the siphon sens neuron.
+    * seratonin binds g-protein coupled receptor.
+Activated adenylyl cyclase which activates production of cAMP.
+  3. Pair stimulation by touching siphon with stimulating siphon sens neuron by way of facilitating interneuron.
+Ger a bigger increase in cAMP by these 2 mechanisms -
+    1. Ca++ entry due to sensory neuron depolarizing, calmodulin,,, adenylyl cyclase
+    2. Seratonin from facilitating interneuron activates G-protein which activated sdenylyl cyclase.